Michael Howe (bushranger)

-Michael Howe (1787 – 21 October 1818) was a British convict who became a notorious bushranger and gang leader in Van Diemen's Land (now Tasmania), Australia.
+Michael Howe (1787 – 21 October 1818) was a British convict who became a bushranger and gang leader in Van Diemen's Land (now Tasmania), Australia.

 Early life

 Howe was born at Pontefract, Yorkshire, England, son of Thomas Howe and his wife Elizabeth.
 He served two years on a merchant vessel at Hull before deserting to join the navy as a seaman.
 He later owned his own small craft.

 Transportation

-On 31 July 1811 he was sentenced to seven years transportation for robbing a miller on the highway.
+On 31 July 1811 he was sentenced to seven years transportation.
 He arrived in Van Diemen's Land in October 1812 on Indefatigable, and was assigned to John Ingle, a merchant and grazier.

 Howe refused the assignment, declaring that "having served the King, he would be no man's slave".
-He escaped, and joined a large party of escaped convicts in the bush.
+He escaped.